aanastasiou/dgtools/doc/source/introductory_topics.rst

 --------------------------------------------------------

 Certain registers of the Digirule 2 are memory mapped.
 For example, the Data LEDs are accessible at address 255.
-``dgasm`` allows the definition of "symbols" that point to specific expressions.
-In the future, these symbols might expand to whole expressions but for the moment they are used to define constants.
-These constants do not take up memory space.
-When the assembler comes across a "symbol" it simply substitutes what it points to.
+``dgasm`` allows the definition of "symbols" that resolve to specific expressions.
+At the moment, "symbols" are used to define numeric constants, but in the future, these symbols might expand to whole expressions, akin to C's macros.

+Defining constants in this way does not take up any memory space.
+When the assembler comes across a "symbol" defined in this way, it simply substitutes its value.

 The code now is: